 The following chart compares the very different mortality profiles of covid-19 and the 1918 flu.
 Note that even in the 85+ age group, covid-19 lethality doesn’t reach the value of the 1918 flu, as the chart uses two different scales (left and right), and the covid scale is four times smaller.

-The following chart by Cambridge statistics professor David Spiegelhalter compares covid mortality (sold line) to natural mortality (dashed line) in men (red) and women (blue).
-As mentioned above, covid does increase the risk of death, but this increase is proportional to natural mortality.
+The following chart by Cambridge statistics professor David Spiegelhalter compares covid mortality (solid line) to natural mortality (dashed line) in men (red) and women (blue).
+As mentioned above, covid does increase the risk of death – covid mortality comes on top of natural mortality – but this increase is proportional to natural mortality.